 Each program is being inundated with applications and your competition is fierce.
 However, don’t let that over-intimidate you.
 The fact that you clutched an interview means you are already ahead of the pack.
 Now you need to convince them they made the right choice in choosing to interview you.

-- If your academics and board scores are strong, gently remind them you are a strong test taker (it can enhance their test score average
+If your academics and board scores are strong, gently remind them you are a strong test taker (it can enhance their Step/Level 3 test score average)

 Some may straight up ask what three things make you valuable for their residency program, so be prepared to answer this and other questions (see below.)

 Many programs want to train those who will stay instate and provide much-needed care to their residents.
 If you do plan on living in the state in which you train, make sure you let them know!